sergi/jsftp/README.md

 // Delete a directory
 ftp.raw.rmd("/example_dir", function(err, data) {
     if (err)
-        throw err;
+        console.error(err);

     console.log(data.text);
 });
 ```

-You can find more usage examples in the unit tests for it.
+You can find more usage examples in the [unit tests](https://github.com/sergi/jsftp/blob/master/test/jsftp_test.js).
 This documentation
 will grow as jsftp evolves.